Maroc-OS/Merruk-Technology/README.md

 Preparing the environment
 ----------------------------

-On first use of the "Tools" directory you need to set up the environment :
+On first use of the `Tools` directory you need to set up the environment :

 Usage :